dude-with-the-long-username/wallhaven-automator/README.md

 - `--show-unfavourited` : Show id, url, path, and favourited for all wallpapers with favourited=0
 - `--favourite-all` : Favorite all unfavourited wallpapers in the database (5s delay between each)
 - `--remove-unfavourited` : Remove all unfavourited wallpapers from the database
+- `--manual` : Run in manual mode, where the browser will remain open for inspection until there is a user input in the terminal.

   - To run with GUI (browser window):
     - set value of `headless` variable to `False` in program